To order your copy, or copies, please click the following button:

 Georgie is just like any other emerging author – full of passion and hopeful that her books will sit on bookshelves other than her own.

 In 2015 Georgie’s first picture book, Lulu was published.
-Her second will be published with Little Pink Dog Books in 2017.
+Her second book with Little Pink Dog Books, In the Shadow of an Elephant will be published in late 2018.

 About The Illustrator: Emma Middleton